arxanas/git-branchless/README.md

 `git-branchless` follows [semantic versioning](https://semver.org/).
 New 0.x.y versions, and new major versions after reaching 1.0.0, may change the on-disk format in a backward-incompatible way.

 To be notified about new versions, select Watch » Custom » Releases in Github's notifications menu at the top of the page.
 Or use [GitPunch](https://gitpunch.com/) to deliver notifications by email.

+## Related tools

+There's a lot of promising tooling developing in this space.
+See [Related tools](https://github.com/arxanas/git-branchless/wiki/Related-tools) for more information.